SchoolListit/SchoolListIt-Platform/README.md

 <img src="https://github.com/megphillips91/schlistit/blob/master/Architecture-02.png" alt="schoolistit architecture" width="100%"/>

 **Existing School Websites**
 Many schools already have WordPress websites.
-The system is designed with a the consideration of using these existing websites as a "distributed backend" (i.e. each schools WordPress website would serve the data) This is a way that we naturally impart performance, scalability, and security into the front end user experience.
+The system is designed with the consideration of using these existing websites as a "distributed backend" (i.e. each schools WordPress website would serve the data) This is a way that we naturally impart performance, scalability, and security into the front end user experience.

 ### Roadmap of Core Tools
 **This is just the beginning, where can we go from here?**